mxro/ajMicroSync/ajMicroSync/src/main/resources/documentation.md

 ### one.ignoreNext

-This is really just a handy utility function to write Micro Sync documentation (such as this document).
+This is really just a handy utility function to write MicroSync documentation (such as this document).
 Adding <!-- one.ignoreNext -->`<!-- one.ignoreNext -->` *before* another operation declaration will lead to this operation being ignored.